In Afghanistan, A Mix Of Surprise And Relief After Trump Cancels Taliban Talks

 "We don't want Afghans killing Afghans, if it is a Talib or a soldier of the army or police or security forces they are all Afghans," she says, calling for a deal that involves the government as legitimate representatives of the people.
 "We are in the favor of a fair deal," she says, "not a deal which Americans and Taliban do it between themselves."

-Officials in neighboring Pakistan had helped facilitate the negotiations, and that country is bracing for more browbeating.
-Pakistan is widely believed to host the Taliban leadership in the garrison town of Quetta, and its assistance was seen as key to rehabilitating relations with Washington.
+Meanwhile, in neighboring Pakistan, officials are bracing for more browbeating now that the talks are off.
+Pakistan, which is widely believed to host the Taliban leadership in the garrison town of Quetta, had helped facilitate negotiations, and its assistance was seen as key to rehabilitating relations with Washington.
 Pakistani officials also had hoped that success would bring leverage in their current conflict with India over the disputed Himalayan territory of Kashmir.

 As for the erstwhile meeting at Camp David, former envoy Miller says the U.S. and the Taliban might have had very different expectations.
 While the Trump administration may have wanted to reopen discussions about an agreement at Camp David, the Taliban considered the deal final, she says.